olderdissen/pdf-api/readme.md

-whenver a resource is used by a page, it is applied to /Resources of the page. this makes it possible to let users have real-time access to all key, values and elements at any time. this prevent multiple loadings of identical fonts.
+whenver a resource is used by a page, it is applied to /Resources of the page. this makes it possible to let users have real-time access to all key, values and elements at any time. this prevent multiple loadings of identical fonts. the list of loaded resources can be read from "loaded-resources" of the pdf-array created with pdf_new().

 ## example ##